How to Dehydrate Salsa – Dehydrating Salsa, A Step-by-Step Guide

 Weights, Measures, and Serving Sizes

-This information is summarized from the notes we keep on most of our food dehydration efforts from a 16-ounce jar of Pace Chunky Salsa, medium heat.
+This information is summarized from the notes we keep on most of our food dehydration efforts.

 Insider Tips